MartinSchobben/oceanexplorer/README.md

 NOAA_app()
 ```

-Or, the RStudio addin can be launched within the RStudio viewer pain by
+The RStudio addin can be launched within the RStudio viewer pain by
 executing the following code, or by using the `Addins` drop down menu in
-the taskbar.
+the task-bar.

 ``` r
 # launch an interactive shiny session